sagemath/sage-archive-2023-02-01/src/doc/en/constructions/modular_forms.rst

 Modular forms
 *************

-One of 's computational specialities is (the very technical field of) modular forms and can do a lot more than is even suggested in this very brief introduction.
+One of SageMath's computational specialities is (the very technical field of) modular forms and can do a lot more than is even suggested in this very brief introduction.